"We need to break old paradigms and old thinking around momhood."

 I've always been uncomfortable with conformity.

 I was told, “You shouldn't make your career define who you are,” and, “Family always comes first.”
-I was guilted into thinking that my role as a mother was to focus on just my family.
-How old school is that!
-But I fell into the trap; I gave up an amazing career in advertising to focus on what was considered the right thing for the family: having a job flexible enough so I can still take care of the kids, the household, and be present for my husband.
-But why can't I have both?
+I was guilted into thinking that my role as a mother was to focus solely on my family with a job that paid the bills.
+And I fell into the trap; I gave up an amazing career in advertising to focus on what was considered the right thing for all: having a job flexible enough so I can still take care of the kids, the household, and be present for the family.
+It was right for everyone, but me.
+Why couldn't I have both?
 Is it too much to ask to have a great career and have a family at the same time?
-In this era, it can no longer be a choice between just career or just family.
+In this era, it can no longer be a choice between career or family.
 Being a modern parent demands us to think outside the box and break old paradigms around momhood.
 It can no longer be black or white.
 Innovation in this space is ripe with opportunity.

 And this is why I started MomWarrior.
 I like tackling big and complex challenges.
 I find innovation incredibly sexy.
-So how do I create impact and solve these issues?
-By bringing people together to build a community and spark conversation - to inspire, empower, and educate - to ignite action into innovation.
+And I thrive in building communities and tribes.
 We all play multiple roles: a mother, partner, daughter, sister, professional and so much more.
 Let's create the culture and infrastructure so our daughters and sons can be anything they can be - without all the guilt and bias.

 Who's with me?